develprr/metamatic-framework/README.md

 ### Initializing Stores

-Initializing a one Metamatic store can be done with **initStore** function. *initStore* is practical because it won't overwrite any existing states inside a store if the store already exists
+Initializing one store can be done with **initStore** function. *initStore* is practical because it won't overwrite any existing states inside a store if the store already exists
 ```js
 import {initStore} from 'metamatic';